MicrosoftDocs/sql-docs/docs/relational-databases/integrated-acceleration/intel-quickassist.md

 ## Edition specific capabilities

-SQL Server on Windows operating system supports Intel QAT accelerator.
+Intel QAT accelerator is supported starting with [!INCLUDE[sssql22-md](../../includes/sssql22-md.md)] on Windows.

 - Enterprise Edition supports hardware offloading - requires an Intel QAT device.
 If no device is available, it falls back to software based compression.

 - Standard Edition supports software compression.
 Standard edition does not offload to hardware even if an Intel QAT device is available.

-- Express Edition allows you to restore backups compressed with Intel QAT, but uses the SQL Server compression algorithm (MS_XPRESS) to compress backups.
+- Express edition will allow Intel QAT compressed backups to be restored if the drivers are available.
+All editions lower than SQL Server Standard edition will only allow backups to be performed with the default MS_XPRESS algorithm.

 > [!NOTE]
-> To back up or restore databases with Intel QAT accelerated compression, you must install Intel QAT drivers.
+> QAT hardware is not required to successfully restore a previously compressed Intel QAT backup, regardless of the SQL Server edition.
+However, to back up or restore databases with Intel QAT accelerated compression, you must install Intel QAT drivers.

 ## Install drivers